 - Copy of the birth certificate.

-- Copies of all the pages of your passport.
-If you do not have a passport, you must send an explanation.
+- Copies of all pages of your passport.
+If you do not have a passport, you will need to submit an explanation.

-- Detailed list of dates of entry and exit from the USA while under the status of the S visa category and their respective explanation
+- Detailed list of dates of entry and exit from the US while under the status of the S visa category and their respective explanation

-- Proof of relationship with witness or informant.
+- Proof of relationship with the witness or informant.